-Meet Dr. Pumar
+Meet Dr. Margo Pumar

 Compassionate, Inclusive, and Affirming Psychiatry

-Schedule Your Intro Call Today!
+Schedule Your Appointment Today!

 Holistic, Person-Centered Care

-Dr. Pumar (she/her) is a distinguished adult and reproductive psychiatrist with over 20 years of experience and the newest addition to the Arbit Counseling team.
+Dr. Margo Pumar (she/her) is a distinguished adult and reproductive psychiatrist with over 20 years of experience and the newest addition to the Arbit Counseling team.
 She offers a holistic, person-centered approach to care, integrating psychopharmacology with a range of psychotherapeutic modalities, including Cognitive Behavioral Therapy (CBT), Written Exposure Therapy, Prolonged Exposure for PTSD, and process-oriented therapy.
 Her treatment approach is grounded in understanding each individual’s unique experiences, strengths, and challenges, empowering clients to embrace brighter futures with confidence, joy, and self-acceptance.

 With expertise in a wide range of areas, including Anxiety Disorders, Depression, Mood Disorders, Adult ADHD, Trauma and Complex Trauma, Relationship Challenges, Psychopharmacology, and Talk Therapy, Dr. Pumar offers compassionate, customized treatment solutions tailored to meet each individual’s distinct needs, empowering them to thrive.